pdutra145/Aqua/README.md

-<h1>Aqua</h1>
+# Aqua
 <br>
 I recently created a project that focused on utilizing front-end web development tools.
-Using Bootstrap, Sass, CSS, and HTML, I was able to create a modern and intuitive website.
+Using Bootstrap, Sass, CSS, HTML, and BEM architeture, I was able to create a modern and intuitive website.
 Moreover, I optimized the website's performance with a combination of custom CSS and Sass and employed a clean and modern design aesthetic that was both visually pleasing and user-friendly.
 To top it off, I incorporated a range of interactive components, so users could have a more engaging experience.